-Indicate the roles, functions and tasks of the staff members responsible for implementing the action.
-You have to indicate also whether the team will be set up for the implementation of the action only, or whether it has a fixed place in your organisation.
+Present the structure of the organisation, departments, number of permanent employees, etc. Indicate the role and responsibilities of the project team and its place in the organisation.
+You also have to indicate whether the team will be set up for the implementation of the action only, or whether it has a fixed place in your organisation.